 If the problem is at work ask your boss to move you to a difference area.
 This can work very well as a short term quick fix depending on your situation.

 Stand up to them

-Most bullies are cowards and they will only target those that they believe won’t retaliate.
-Sometimes all you need to do is stand up to them and verbally show your displeasure in their behavior.
+Most bullies are cowards, and they will only target those that they believe won’t retaliate.
+Sometimes all you need to do is stand up to them and verbally show your displeasure in their behaviour.
 Not aggressively, just enough so that they know you are not someone that they can just walk all over.